 J. Russel Robinson represents one of the late entries into the famous Indiana school of ragtime composers, but his influence went far beyond the ragtime era and left a mark on American music.
 He was also successful in the integration of black and white music forms, sometimes passing as black in his compositions in spite of his being white.
-Born Joseph Russel in Indianapolis to Marcus (or Marquis) and Elizabeth Robinson, he was brought up in a mixed environment both musically and in his family life.
+Born Joseph Russel in Indianapolis to Marcus (or Marquis) L. Robinson and Elizabeth Hoover, he was brought up in a mixed environment both musically and in his family life.
 Joseph's brother John Conrad Robinson, one year older, would also be musically inclined.

-As of the 1900 census the family was living on the outskirts of Indianapolis with Marcus working as a mechanical enginer.
+As of the 1900 census the family was living on the outskirts of Indianapolis with Marcus working as a mechanical engineer.
 Joseph is already being referred to as Russel in this record.
 It seems likely the family stayed in the Indianapolis area through 1909 or so.
 During his early childhood, Joseph had a bout with polio (stated as infantile paralysis on his draft record) that would have the greatest impact on his right arm.
 In spite of constant pain when he played, the youth's desire to make music overcame these issues for most of his life.

 Robinson had the typical music training in a town full of capable teachers.
 He attended Shortridge High School in Indianapolis, and some of his first public performances on piano with his brother John at the drums were there.
 The duo also was able to find jobs playing for a couple of the movie houses on evenings and weekends.
 A submission of a piece sent to classic rag publisher John Stark resulted in his first rag publication with Sapho Rag.
 A deliberate misspelling of Sappho, the Greek goddess of poetry, Stark altered the title in order to avoid any direct connection with the alleged lesbian overtones that came with the name.
 The cover was re-used 12 years later for James Scott's Modesty Rag, but still sold fairly well in its first incarnation.
 After Joseph, or Russel as he now preferred to call himself, graduated he and his brother traveled with a vaudeville troupe billed as The Famous Robinson Brothers, hoping that the "famous" part would become true, no doubt.
 It was also at this time in early 1910 that the family relocated for a time to Montgomery Alabama, and Russel brought along his childhood sweetheart, now wife, Marguerite Kendall.